dhthwy/r/README.md

 # r

+"Part of the price increase was Obama's cash of clunker's program.
+Car prices skyrocketed after that.

+I am sure Obama knew that most of the USA doesn't have decent public transportation.
+And without that, like here, you absolutely need a car to even have a job - they will NOT hire you if you don't have one.

+Obama and democrats turned $500-$1k good enough to get to work in a pinch car into a $5k - maybe it runs - car.

+There's an older woman who is raising her son alone.
+Drives a beat up car.
+I know when that car dies, she won't be able to afford a used one.
+And her son will require it to even work.
+Nearest bus stop is like 10 miles away.

+Like that for a lot of people.

+Covid further made things worse.

+It doesn't matter the party.
+They each serve the ultra wealthy.
+No one cares about the poor mom trying to raise a kid on her own.
+"

 "So I should have lots of money saved then since I chose to keep an old reliable car running than spend it on something that looks nice but is internally inferior.
 If only I was healthy. :)"

 "I guess you can spend $25k on something basic that holds its value like a Toyota, keep it for 5 years, and then sell it for $10k to some poor shmuck before you get hit with $10k in repairs inevitably around the corner.
 The second buyer gets screwed in this case and then it winds up in the junk yard.